theopn/theopn.github.io/content/about.md

 I love cold showers and meditation.
 I don't really do them for any self-improvement reason, I do them because they are refreshing and make me feel better.

+I like Haribo and tried all the variations released in North America (at least from 2015 to 2023).

 Salmon, I love salmon.

 My other hobbies and interests are: